Nemo's Clause

 Dual Trigger means (i) [insert name of agreed source of meteorological data*] issues the predicted trajectory of a Catastrophic Weather Event at least [24] hours before it reaches the Coral Reef, and (ii) [insert name of agreed source of meteorological data] predicts that a Primary Triggering Event or an Aggregate Wind Speed Event will occur.

-* [Drafting note: The source of the meteorological data should be an independent/ official meteorological research centre agreed by the parties.
+* [Drafting note: the source of the meteorological data should be an independent/ official meteorological research centre agreed by the parties.
 Consider if the parties should appoint a specialised third party to verify such data.]

 Dual Trigger Payout is defined in clause 3.2.